 Most often the surviving spouse and/or children take over the task of administration.
 However, if there is no spouse or children, the parents or sibling(s) may become administrators.
 The attorney will advise based on the particular situation.

 The administrator or executor is entitled to receive a fee based on state law.
 This fee is a statutory fee which is a percentage of the value of the estate.
 The administrator or executor can decline to take the fee or a part thereof.

-For a thorough discussion of your estate needs, call Legal Action Workshop–the law firm that has been practicing Probate administration for over 35 years!
-We can be reached @ 1-800-HELP-444.
+For a thorough discussion of your estate needs, call Legal Action Workshop.
+We’re the law firm that has been practicing Probate administration for over 35 years!
+Call us @ 1-800-HELP-444.